aalto-speech/flatcat/docs/source/general.rst

 extension in [Kohonen2010]_.
 See [TechRep]_ for further information on the relevant publications.

 ..
-[Gronroos2014a] Grönroos, S.-A. and Virpioja, S. (Forthcoming).
+[Gronroos2014a] Grönroos, S.-A. and Virpioja, S. (2014).
 Morfessor FlatCat: An HMM-based method for unsupervised and semi-supervised learning of morphology.
 In Proceedings of the 25th International Conference on Computational Linguistics.
+Pages 1177--1185, Dublin, Ireland, August 2014, Association for Computational Linguistics.

 ..
 [Gronroos2014b] Grönroos, S.-A. (2014).
 Semi-supervised induction of a concatenative morphology with simple morphotactics: A model in the Morfessor family.
 Master's thesis, Aalto University, Helsinki.